churd-git/Threat-Hunting-T1059/README.md

 ```
 <img width="1469" alt="Screenshot 2025-01-30 at 12 20 41 AM" src="https://github.com/user-attachments/assets/63688990-c6b5-4c58-8993-90cdc21f2597" />

 3. Checked DeviceEvents for any signs of installation or usage.
-Based on the logs between "2025-01-29T16:30:30.7973677Z" and "2025-01-29T17:54:23.8772818Z" the ScheduledUpdate.ps1 script was ran multiple times, followed by some obsuficated powershell code, and then appearence of the malicious file "eicar-test-file.com".
-It is likely thaat the script that was ran included the obfuscated code which was created to download the malicious file and infect the target computer.
+Based on the logs between "2025-01-29T16:30:30.7973677Z" and "2025-01-29T17:54:23.8772818Z" the ScheduledUpdate.ps1 script was ran multiple times, followed by some obfuscated powershell code, and then appearance of the malicious file "eicar-test-file.com".
+It is likely that the script that was ran included the obfuscated code which was created to download the malicious file and infect the target computer.

 Query used to locate these events:
 ```kql